publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch74/m__us_usc_t15_s4804.md

     (j) __Policy actions__

-        Except as provided in subsection (g) of this section, no action establishing policy shall be taken by the Council unless approved by two-thirds of the entire membership of the Council.
+        Except as provided in subsection (g), no action establishing policy shall be taken by the Council unless approved by two-thirds of the entire membership of the Council.

     (k) __Alternate members__